-Floors 7 & 8 are now closed to the public temporarily for construction.
-During this time, all stacks, study space, and restrooms on these floors are inaccessible.
+Floors 5 & 6 are closed to the public temporarily for construction.
+During floor closings -- which each last approximately six weeks -- all stacks, study space, and restrooms on these floors are inaccessible.
 If you require collection materials from these floors, you can request them directly from the Library Catalog or through a form on the Library’s website.
 Staff members will retrieve collection items every two hours on a daily basis and hold them for you at the Circulation Desk.
-Floor 8 is scheduled to re-open on March 20 and Floor 7 is scheduled to re-open on March 29.